 On this page:

 Organisations have legal and statutory duties to ensure that children, young people and adults have equal access to services.
 This means providing specific support to people and families to ensure they are not disadvantaged by issues relating to disability.
-These simple principles can help providers meet their duties and improve how they deal with feedback, concerns and complaints in health care, social care and education for autistic people, people with a learning disability and families:
+These simple principles can help organisations and practitioners meet their duties and improve how they deal with feedback, concerns and complaints in health care, social care and education for autistic people, people with a learning disability and families:

 - The organisation asks people about their experiences and makes it easy for people to do this.